selfsame/fen2/JOURNAL.md

 b) do a simpler path concat
 c) return a key in the load call (probably just a hash of the full path).
 I'd lose some ergonomics about using string literals without saving a reference in fennel
 d) keep a resource hash on the App, then I could continue to use relative keys
+e) keep a lookup table on the App for local->global keys

 would be *really* helpfull if I could get access to the App struct inside the lua_ctx function calls